-Over the last year, we have noticed elevated interest from policyholders and their advisors in New Known Breach Cover (NKBC).
-The queries which we have received to date suggest that policyholders are keen to better understand this endorsement to cover as well as the broad terms under which coverage may be available.
+Queries received to date suggest that policyholders are keen to better understand these extensions to cover as well as the broad terms under which additional coverage may be available.

-New Known Breaches are breaches of the insured warranties that occur and are discovered between signing and completion.
-Breaches which occur and are discovered post signing and pre-completion are usually excluded under a standard W&I Policy as they would constitute disclosed breaches for purposes of the completion No Claims Declaration (NCD).
-By way of clarification, breaches of signing warranties that occur before or at signing and are discovered post policy inception (i.e. prior to completion), would not be captured on the signing NCD.
-These breaches would be covered under a standard W&I policy and are not New Known Breaches.
+Over the last year, we have noticed elevated interest from policyholders and their advisors in the New Breach Cover (NBC) extension.
+NBC provides cover for breaches of the insured warranties that occur and are discovered between signing and completion.
+These breaches which occur and are discovered post-signing and pre-completion, are typically excluded under a standard W&I Policy as they would constitute disclosed breaches for the purposes of the completion No Claims Declaration (NCD).

 - An exclusion for claims resulting from non-compliance by the sellers with pre-closing covenants.